advclb/code-style/README.md

 # Adventure Club Code Style

-Easy code style with EditorConfig, ESLint, TSLint, StyleLint, Prettier and VisualStudio Code.
+Easy code style with EditorConfig, ESLint, StyleLint, Prettier and VisualStudio Code.
 It is mainly for React (JavaScript) project.

 ## How to use